Moneyport/ml-qa-regression-testing/Approach.md

 1. Linux (on AWS instance used)

 ## Access and setup
-Guidelines on how to setup the EC2 testing environment, the installations and configurations requirements.
+Guidelines on how to setup the EC2 testing environment, the installation and configuration requirements.

 ##### AWS - EC2 Instance Detail
  To access your instance: